arskom/spyne/doc/source/manual/03_usermanager.rst

 This tutorial walks you through what you need to know to expose more complex services.
 You can read the :ref:`manual-sqlalchemy` document where the :class:`spyne.model.table.TableModel` class and its helpers are introduced.
-You can also have look at the :ref:`manual-validation` section where service metadata management apis are introduced.
+You can also have look at the :ref:`manual-validation` section where Spyne's imperative and declarative input validation features are introduced.

 Otherwise, please refer to the rest of the documentation or the mailing list if you have further questions.